 - Various drug combinations have similar efficacy.

-- Patients with her2-positive breast cancer patients may be advised by biological treatment with specific combinations of cytostatics.
+- Patients with her2-positive breast cancer may be recommended biological therapy with certain combinations of cytostatics.

 Will most common all of The chemotherapy regimen for breast cancer :